ViralTexts/gtr-clusters/clusters/18870304-sn2001063112-JudgeNeededTheMoney.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+One for His Nob.
+The late Dr. Jeffrey
+used to be a marked figure in the
+streets of Glasgow.
+A buirdly man, with
+striking features and long hair that
+curled in ringlets to his shoulders, no
+one once having Been him could forget
+him.
+Passing through the Saltmarket ho
 was accosted one day by a little street
 gamin with a very dirty face with &quot;
 Shine your boots, sir?&quot; The little